 Send a confirmation email to each new subscriber to make sure the email was typed correctly and there is no incorrect data on your mailing list.
 Unknown or non-existing emails will cause hard bounces, so you need to eliminate every chance of that happening.See how Vanity Planet does it: the company sends out confirmation emails with an clear message on a call-to-action button.

 Formula for calculating open rate: (Emails opened / Emails delivered) * 100The open rate demonstrates how many of your subscribers opened your email.
 This metric can show you the number of subscribers who are actually interested in you and your content.
 Note that there is no possibility to track opens for plain-text emails as they don’t include a tracking pixel.If you want to improve your open rates, follow these recommendations.

 Perfect your timing

-Learn which time and day of the week are the best to send out emails to your subscribers.
-The best way is to combine data you’ve learnt from different studies, test it out on your target audience, and then choose the most convenient schedule for them.
+Learn which time and day of the week is the best to send out emails to your subscribers.
+The best way is to combine data you’ve learned from different studies, test it out on your target audience, and then choose the most convenient schedule for them.

 Add preview text

 The preview, or preheader, is a snippet of text extracted from the email body that comes next to or under the subject line.
 When preview text is not set, email clients automatically pull alt text from the top image, a piece of code or instructions as “Click here to see the web version.”On the example below, Tablet sound friendly thanks to personalized copy in the preview.The preview line is a good place to share some additional information visible right away, even before opening an email.
 For instance, Mark’s added details about free shipping to complement the subject line and motivate subscribers to learn more about the discount.